Click here to view our video explaining how HELP's Brain Power Program can change your life!

 The current version of the Elementary and Secondary Education Act (ESEA)—the principal federal law affecting public education from kindergarten through high school in the United States.
 Often referred to as NCLB.

-nonverbal learning disabilities
+Nonverbal learning disabilities

 Difficulties recognizing and responding to unspoken or nonliteral communication.
 Often referred to as NVLD.
 These difficulties may make it hard for kids to understand body language or sarcasm.
 Kids with NVLD may also have weaknesses in such areas as abstract reasoning and physical coordination.

-occupational therapy
+Occupational therapy

 A rehabilitative service for people with mental, physical, emotional or developmental impairments.
 Services are focused mostly on activities for daily living, such as helping a student work on gripping a pencil.
 Often referred to as OT.